Pileated woodpecker: Territorial behavior

 A pileated woodpecker pair stays together on its territory all year round and is not migratory.
 They defend the territory in all seasons, but tolerate floaters during the winter.
-When clashing with conspecifics, they engage in much chasing, calling, striking with the wings, and jabbing with the bill.
-Drumming is most common during courtship and to proclaim a territory.
-Hollow trees are often used to make the most resonant sound possible.
+When defending their nest from either rival Pileateds or from other species, the female is more involved.
+When clashing with conspecifics, they engage in wing and crest intimidation displays, chasing, high-pitched calling, striking with the wings, and jabbing with the bill.
+Drumming is used to proclaim territory, and they often do this on hollow trees to make the most resonant sound possible.
 The pattern is typically a fairly slow, deep rolling that lasts about three seconds.